-Concerning registration, the names and contact details of all travellers are recorded at Fishkhabour, Bashmagh, Al-Shalamcha, Zurbatiyah and Ibrahim Al-Khalil's incoming gate - however this information is not collected at Ibrahim Al-Khalil's outgoing gate.
-The PoEs at Ibrahim Al-Khalil, Fishkhabour and Bashmagh all use an electronic traveller registration system, while Al-Shalamcha and Zurbatiyah rely on a paper-based system only.
+Concerning registration, the names and contact details of all incoming and outgoing travellers are recorded at Fishkhabour, Bashmagh, Al-Shalamcha, Zurbatiyah and Ibrahim Al-Khalii's incoming gate - however only these details are recorded of Iraqi citizens at Ibrahim Al-Khalii's outgoing gate.
+As with the last round, the PoEs at Ibrahim Al-Khalil (incoming and outgoing gates), Fishkhabour, Bashmagh, and Al-Shalamcha all use an electronic traveler registration system, while Zurbatiyah relies on a paper-based logbook system only.